Alluxio/alluxio/docs/en/Command-Line-Interface.md

 {% include Command-Line-Interface/getUsedBytes.md %}

+## leader
+The `leader` command returns the current Alluxio master leader host name.

+For example, `leader` can be used to print the current master leader host name.

+{% include Command-Line-Interface/leader.md %}

 ## load
 The `load` command moves data from the under storage system into Alluxio storage.
 If there is a Alluxio worker on the machine this command is run from, the data will be loaded to that worker.